noahgift/data-engineering-and-dataops/README.md

 * **Distroless AWS Lambda (30 points)**: Your AWS Lambda functions should effectively process data using a distroless runtime.
 Include a Dockerfile that uses the Distroless container format and passes Hadolint, a Dockerfile linter.
     * Proper usage of distroless AWS Lambda: 15 points
     * Effective data processing: 15 points
-* **AWS Step Functions (30 points)**: Your project should use AWS Step Functions to correctly orchestrate the data pipeline.
+* **AWS Step Functions (30 points)**: Your project should use AWS Step Functions to orchestrate the data pipeline correctly.
     * Correct orchestration of AWS Step Functions: 15 points
     * Effective data pipeline workflow: 15 points
 * **Infrastructure as Code (20 points)**: Use an IaC solution for provisioning and managing your AWS resources.
 The deployment process should be set up as "continuous delivery."